 Breast reconstruction surgery can be done at the same time as your breast cancer surgery or at a later time.
 Some people leave it for a number of years.
 Breast reconstruction is a very personal decision.
 If you think you may be interested in having a reconstruction, it's important to talk to your breast surgeon before you have your breast cancer surgery.
 Ask your surgeon for referral to a breast reconstructive or plastic surgeon so that you can discuss your reconstruction options in advance.

 There are a number of different types of breast reconstruction, including:

-You can find more information on breast reconstruction on our Breast reconstruction page.
+You can find more information at breast reconstruction.

 Not all people who have a mastectomy choose to have a breast reconstruction.
 In fact, many people decide to have no further surgery.
 Some people who don’t want a reconstruction choose to wear an external breast prosthesis.
 Ultimately, the choice is yours and you should not feel pressured into making any decision that you are not comfortable with.

 When cancer cells begin to spread from the breast, the first place they are usually found is in the lymph nodes in the armpit.
 If you are having surgery for breast cancer, your surgeon may remove one to three of your lymph nodes to determine if they also contain cancer cells (a sentinel node biopsy).
 Knowing whether or not the cancer has spread to the lymph nodes will help your doctor to determine the best treatment options for you.

 There are two ways of removing lymph nodes: